Magnolia Speech School’s Six-Decade History

 During these early years, Mrs. Matthews began to notice a few of the hearing-impaired children were having difficulties with memory and seemed to learn differently from the others.
 Based on this observation, Mrs. Matthews believed a different learning technique was needed.
-Mrs. Matthews had studied with Mildred McGiniss to learn the Association Method.
+Mrs. Matthews had studied with Mildred McGinnis to learn the Association Method.
 After continued success using this method, Magnolia began to document and refine a cohesive program based on this methodology, and the school’s program for children with language-disorders was born.

 Expansion of Services

 Within a few years the school gained full accreditation by the State Department of Education and the Southern Association of Colleges and Schools.
 Shortly thereafter, an emphasis was placed on expansion of services into new and innovative areas, such as audiological services, a hearing aid bank, financial aid for low-income families, and an early intervention program.

 In June, 1994, Anne Sullivan, M.Ed., CED, became the executive director of Magnolia Speech School.
 Ms. Sullivan, with certification in both Hearing Impaired and Speech/Language, had previously spent 14 years at Magnolia where she began as a student teacher and rose to the rank of assistant director.
 Ms. Sullivan retired in 2012.